 Did I say crap?
 Mankiw's recent post on his work incentives under McCain's and Obama's tax proposals makes crap look appetizing in comparison.
 He computes:

 even under the low-tax McCain plan, my incentive to work is cut by 83 percent compared to the situation without taxes. (...)
 Obama's proposed tax hikes reduce my incentive to work by 62 percent compared to the McCain plan and by 93 percent compared to the no-tax scenario.
-In a sense, putting the various pieces of the tax system together, I would be facing a marginal tax rate of 93 percent.
+In a sense, putting the various pieces of the tax system together, I would be facing a marginal tax rate of 93 percent.and concludes:

 The bottom line: If you are one of those people out there trying to induce me to do some work for you, there is a good chance I will turn you down.
 And the likelihood will go up after President Obama puts his tax plan in place.